mlewis26201/wx-web/README.md

   volumes:
     - /your/absolute/path/data:/data:rw
   ```

+## Security Notes
+- All secrets files are excluded from git tracking via `.gitignore`.
+- Docker secrets are only available to containers at runtime and are not exposed in images or environment variables.
+- Never commit secrets or sensitive data to version control.

 ## Git & Workflow Tips
 - The SQLite database (`/data/weather.db`) is excluded from git tracking via `.gitignore`.